 Whether you have been hurt while on a cruise or injured in a car accident in Miami or some other type of accident, you are free to file a pain and suffering claim without having legal representation.
 However, in the absence of having assistance from an injury lawyer, you risk obtaining an unfavorable outcome for your case.
 A knowledgeable, well-qualified personal injury attorney will know the specifics of personal injury litigation in your state, as well as important considerations such as statutes of limitation, ticket contracts, and other factors that can significantly impact the outcome of your case.

 If you have suffered personal injury in the state of Florida, you deserve a lawyer who is on your side and willing to fight for your rights.
-Michael T. Flanagan is a leading injury lawyer in Miami who stands ready to represent you in your case.
-He has the skills and knowledge necessary to stand up to big cruise lines and insurance companies to help you get the compensation you deserve.
+Michael T. Flanagan and Zachary Bodenheimer are leading injury lawyers in Miami who stand ready to represent you in your case.
+They have the skills and knowledge necessary to stand up to big cruise lines and insurance companies to help you get the compensation you deserve.